What are the SU Elections?

 What Does An Officer Do?

-They take the lead in representing you and your interests, ensuring that your voice is heard and representing at the highest level in the University
+• They take the lead in representing you and your interests, ensuring that your voice is heard and representing at the highest level in the University.
+This includes representing your academic interests, to make sure your feedback shapes teaching, learning, and the overall student experience.

-Officers are dedicated to making your university experience unforgettable by organizing events and activities that bring the campus to life
+• Officers are dedicated to making your university experience unforgettable by organising events and activities that bring the campus to life.

-They work tirelessly to improve student life, promote inclusivity, and drive positive change for their fellow students.
+• They work to improve student life, promote inclusivity, strengthen representation, support welfare, and drive positive change for their fellow students.

 Full-Time Officer Roles